signum-network/signumjs/README.md

 - [ ] EXAMPLES

 Version 2 is now live.
 There are some major changes especially for the crypto package.
 Check more details [here](./packages/crypto/README.md)
-Consider this version as not stable yet.
+Consider this version as not fully stable yet.

 ----------------------------